 What if my baby has special needs?

-If your baby was born prematurely or has health concerns, look for a stroller with storage that will help you carry any necessary equipment, such as a cardiac monitor or oxygen.
+If your baby was born prematurely or has health concerns, you might want a stroller with storage that will help you carry any necessary equipment, such as a cardiac monitor or oxygen.
 Parents of babies who have similar health concerns might be a good source of advice.

 - Practical brakes.
 Look for a stroller that has brakes that are easy to operate.
 Some strollers have brakes that lock two wheels — a special safety feature.
 Make sure your baby can't reach the brake release lever.